9. Jupyter Notebooks

 9.3.2.
 Custom image

-Singularity images can be customised to suit your needs, by adding extra steps during the build process.
+Apptainer images can be customised to suit your needs, by adding extra steps during the build process.
 This is done with so-called ‘definition’ files.
-These are plaintext files with instructions for the singularity build.
-For a full overview, see the singularity documentation.
+These are plaintext files with instructions for the apptainer build.
+For a full overview, see the apptainer documentation.
 Here is a small example of a custom image that can be expanded.
-This example also has docopt installed during installation, and calling the singularity run command opens the container and starts the notebook instance for you.
+This example also has docopt installed during installation, and calling the apptainer run command opens the container and starts the notebook instance for you.
 Make a file called jup-custom.def and fill it with:

 Bootstrap: docker